Learning time-scales in two-layers neural networks: Numerical solution

 We observe that, for small $\veps$, the Hermite coefficients of $\varphi$ are learned sequentially, in the order of their degree.
 When $\veps$ is sufficiently small (right plots), this incremental learning happens in well separated phases.
 The plateaus and waterfalls in the plots of $\Risk_{\mf}$ correspond to the network learning increasingly higher degree polynomials.

 In Figure \ref{fig:simulations-values} we plot the evolution of the values of the $a_i$ and $s_i$, for $i\in \{1,\dots,m\}$.
-We observe that the order of magnitude of the $a_i$'s and the $s_i$'s increases when passing through the different phases of the incremental learning process.
+We observe that the overall order of magnitude of the $a_i$'s and the $s_i$'s increases when passing through the different phases of the incremental learning process.
+In the mean time, some of the $a_i$'s and $s_i$'s will undergo a sign change during the learning process, which is characterized by a sudden decrease and subsequent rapid increase in its magnitude.

-Altogether, the results of Figures \ref{fig:simulations} and \ref{fig:simulations-values} are consistent with the standard learning scenario up to level $L=2$ as per Definition \ref{def:StandardScenario}.
-While we conjecture that incremental learning also occurs for higher-order polynomials, we found this hard to observe in numerical simulations.
+Altogether, the results of Figures \ref{fig:simulations} and \ref{fig:simulations-values} are consistent with the canonical learning order up to level $L=2$ as per Definition \ref{def:StandardScenario}.
+While we conjecture that incremental learning also occurs for higher-order polynomials, we found this hard to observe in numerical simulations: we would need to take $\varepsilon$ much smaller than in Figure 2, resulting in prohibitively large simulation costs.

 First, as predicted in Definition \ref{def:StandardScenario}, the times at which the components are learned are closer on a logarithmic scale as the degree increases.
 It is therefore increasingly difficult to observe time scales corresponding to higher degrees.